kroppel/hpc-repo/05_Writing_Assembly_Code_AArch64/loesungen.md

 3. Why are lines 18, 21, and 24 in the driver troublesome?
 Run the uncommented troublemakers through Valgrind and explain the output!

+Line 18:
+  >Invalid read of size 8
+  >at load_asm (in load.s:16)
+  >Address is 24 bytes after a block of size 80 in arena "client"

+  block of size 80 -> input array l_a+12 points to the address which is located 16 bytes after the last array element.
+With the 8 byte pre-increment, we land at an address 24 bytes after the last array element, resulting in the error above for the instructions
+    ldr x1, [x0, #8]!
+    ldp x2, x3, [x0]

+  >Invalid read of size 8
+  >at load_asm (in load.s:21)
+  >Address is 24 bytes before an unallocated block of size 4,121,296 in arena "client"

+  results from instruction
+    ldp x4, x5, [x0, #16]

+Line 21:
+  >Invalid read of size 8
+  >at load_asm (in load.s:16)
+  >Address is 0 bytes after a block of size 80 alloc'd
+  >at operator new[](unsigned long) (in vg_replace_malloc.c:429)
+  >by main (in driver.cpp:9)

+  instruction
+    ldp x2, x3, [x0]
+  tries to read a pair of values from address x0, which references the last array element.
+Therefore, the second value of the pair would be read out of not allocated memory and would not be an array element.
+(Address 0 bytes after block)

+  >Invalid read of size 8
+  >at load_asm (in load.s:21)
+  >Address is 8 bytes after a block of size 80 alloc'd
+  >at operator new[](unsigned long) (in vg_replace_malloc.c:429)
+  >by main (in driver.cpp:9)

+  instruction
+    ldp x4, x5, [x0, #16]
+  tries to read a pair of values from address x0 with offset of 16 bytes, which references the second 8-byte-block after the array.
+  Therefore, both values would be read out of not allocated memory and would not be an array element.

+Line 24:
+  >Invalid read of size 8
+  >at load_asm (in load.s:21)
+  >Address is 0 bytes after a block of size 80 alloc'd
+  >at operator new[](unsigned long) (in vg_replace_malloc.c:429)
+  >by main (in driver.cpp:9)

+  instruction
+    ldp x4, x5, [x0, #16]
+  tries to read a pair of values from address x0, which references the last array element.
+Therefore, the second value of the pair would be read out of not allocated memory and would not be an array element.
+(Address 0 bytes after block)

 ## Copying Data